MapLarge/flat-file-feeds/README.md

 user@ubuntuvm:~/data\_feed$ python feed\_initializer.py –d

-1. Web Site Feeds.Here,feed\_initializerwill launch a scrapy crawler to assemble the feed files from the data sources.
+1. Web Site Feeds.
+Here, feed\_initializer will launch a scrapy crawler to assemble the feed files from the data sources.
 Each item discovered during the crawl (e.g. xls file link) will be stored as a row in a csv file.
 The crawling process will then create a single feed data base entry that will link to the csv file.
-The scrapy crawler is defined in modulewebsite\_feed\_constructor.
+The scrapy crawler is defined in module website\_feed\_constructor.
 This module is called in a shell invocation inside of feed\_initializer.
-The modulewebsite\_feed\_constructorcreates the file in which the crawled items are stored.
-After the process completes,feed\_initializerwrites an entry to the database tableFeed(defined in modulemodels)
+The module website\_feed\_constructorcreates the file in which the crawled items are stored.
+After the process completes,feed\_initializer  writes an entry to the database tableFeed(defined in modulemodels)

 The entry will have structure

   title, root\_uri, items\_url

-Wheretitleis the name given the feed,root\_urlwill be the url of the root of the page anditems\_urlis the location of the file in which the items are stored.
+Where title is the name given the feed, root\_url will be the url of the root of the page and items\_url is the location of the file in which the items are stored.

-1. Directory Feeds.Here,feed\_initializerwill launch a process in which an instance of DirectoryFeedConstructorruns to construct a csv that lists the contents of a specified directory.
-After the process completes,feed\_initializerwrites an entry to the database tableFeed(defined in modulemodels)
+1. Directory Feeds.
+Here, feed\_initializer will launch a process in which an instance of DirectoryFeedConstructor runs to construct a csv that lists the contents of a specified directory.
+After the process completes, feed\_initializer writes an entry to the database tableFeed(defined in modulemodels)

 The entry will have structure